We Ship Worldwide! | FREE SHIPPING! for US Continental orders over $145. Click for details.

 What clothing do I need for sun protection on a boat?

-Wear high-UPF long-sleeve layers, a wide-brim or peaked hat, and polarised sunglasses.
-Reflection off the water intensifies UV exposure, so covering up with UPF fabric is more effective and sustainable than relying on sunscreen alone.
+Wear high-UPF long-sleeve layers, a wide-brim or peaked hat, and polarized sunglasses.
+Reflection off the water intensifies UV exposure, so covering up with UPF fabric is more effective than relying on sunscreen alone.

 What footwear is best for sailing?

-Non-marking, grippy-soled sailing shoes or boots for a secure grip on wet decks.
-Choose waterproof sailing boots for cold or offshore sailing (worn over trouser cuffs to keep water out) and breathable deck shoes for warm-weather coastal sailing.
+Non-marking, grippy-soled sailing shoes or boots give a secure grip on wet decks.
+Choose waterproof sailing boots for cold or offshore sailing and breathable deck shoes for warm-weather coastal sailing.

 How do I stay warm on a cold sailing passage?

-Use the full three-layer system—wicking base, insulating mid and waterproof shell—and add a warm hat, neck gaiter and sailing gloves.
-Keeping wind and water out with a sealed outer shell is what preserves the warmth your mid layer creates.
+Use the full three-layer system — wicking base, insulating mid, and waterproof shell — and add a warm hat, neck gaiter, and sailing gloves.
+Sealing out wind and water is what preserves the warmth your mid layer creates.

 Leave a comment